pit-ray/win-vind/v3/faq/index.md

 This model describes just the default, so you can customize the layer.

-All mode state transitions exist as functions and each function has bindings in each mode. <a href="https://pit-ray.github.io/win-vind/cheat_sheet/mode_ctrl/">Cheat Sheet/Mode Control</a>
+All mode state transitions exist as functions and each function has bindings in each mode. <a href="https://pit-ray.github.io/win-vind/cheat_sheet/mode_ctrl/">Old Cheet Sheet/Mode Control</a>

 **Method**
 - Use GUI